 Missing Stuttgart woman's case raises more questions than answers 6 years later

-On April 19, 2015, after an afternoon call with her sister, Michelle stopped answering her phone.
-That night, her family went to the police to report her missing.
+On April 19, 2015, Michelle Owens stopped answering her phone.
+That night, her family went to the police to report her missing and police told them to wait.

 In Stuttgart, Arkansas— a town of about 9,000— Miranda Owens held a big presence.